oracle/macaron/docs/source/pages/tutorials/rebuild_third_party_artifacts.rst

 *********************************************************

 In this tutorial, you'll learn how to use Macaron's new ``gen-build-spec`` command to automatically generate build specification (buildspec) files from analyzed software packages.
-These buildspecs help document and automate the build process for packages, enabling reproducibility and ease of integration with infrastructures such as Reproducible Central.
+These buildspecs help document and automate the build process for packages, enabling reproducibility and ease of integration with infrastructures such as `Reproducible Central <https://github.com/jvm-repo-rebuild/reproducible-central>`_.
+For a more detailed description of this feature, refer to our accepted ASE 2025 Industry Showcase paper: `Unlocking Reproducibility: Automating the Re-Build Process for Open-Source Software <https://arxiv.org/pdf/2509.08204>`_.

 .. list-table::
    :widths: 25